EmbySupport/Emby.Docs/LG-Why-not-Atmos.md

 Why does the Emby App for my LG TV not play the Dolby Atmos TrueHD Audio without Transcoding?

 ## Background
-There are two primary types of Audio that can be played with Media files –
+There are two primary types of Audio that can be played with Media files â€“